Xi'an International University

 Founded in 1992, XAIU sits on 1.26 square kilometers of land.
 The university has about 20,000 students and 1,700 faculty and staff.
 XAIU includes 8 colleges offering 67 major fields of study, which cover Management, Economics, Humanities, Medicine, Engineering, Agriculture, and Arts.

-Over nearly 30 years of development, Xi'an International University has grown into a multi-discipline comprehensive university.
-As of 2020, XAIU has more than 200,000 alumni.

 History

 Founded in 1992, Xi'an International University was originally a service training college (original name: 西安外事服务培训学院).
 In 1996, with the approval of the Shaanxi Provincial Department of Education, the college became one of the first private academic institutions in Shaanxi province to award diplomas through examination.

 In May 2000, with the approval of the Shaanxi Provincial People's Government, XAIU became a vocational college.

 In March 2005, with the approval of China's Ministry of Education, XAIU became an undergraduate college and was officially renamed Xi'an International University (Chinese: 西安外事学院).
 Successfully adapting to its new role, in June 2009 (4 years after the first students enrolled in the first undergraduate programs), Xi'an International University was granted the right to award bachelor's degrees.

 In May 2009, XAIU also established the College of Entrepreneurship (Chinese: 创业学院), the first entrepreneurship college established by a private university in China.

 In 2010, the university established a training platform for students to obtain a 'Master's degree in Business Administration and Entrepreneurship'.

 In 2014, XAIU established the 'Qi Fang Academy of Classical Learning'.
 The academy teaches a combination of theory and practice with Chinese characteristics (‘College + Academy’-system).
 It offers moral education, postgraduate education, and liberal arts education.
 Qi Fang Academy collaborates with various party groups, associations, campus culture, career planning, etc. to further promote student self-management.

-In 2017, Xi'an International University opened a new sports center, covering an area of more than 50,000 square meters, making it one of the largest multipurpose sports venues in Northwest China.
+In 2017, Xi'an International University opened a new sports center, covering an area of more than 50,000 square meters, making it one of the largest multipurpose sports venues in Northwestern China.

 On January 6, 2020, XAIU established Laozi Academy to provide traditional Chinese culture.
 Laozi Academy is the first traditional cultural education academy in a second-level college named after Laozi.
 The academy has seven departments: the Department of Chinese Studies, the Department of Chinese Painting, the Department of Chinese Music, the Department of Calligraphy, the Department of Wushu (Kungfu), the Department of Tea Art, and the Department of Chess Art.